 That prompted the following note from reader Scott Jackson:

 I asked a former co-worker about this.
 She's lived in Darby since the 1960s.
-She wrote back, "No after Mr. Finigan died in 2005, there was a fire and the store that the family owned burned down.
+She wrote back, "After Mr. Finigan died in 2005, there was a fire and the store that the family owned burned down.
 Everything in the store was destroyed, along with many of the decorations that Mr. Finigan put up.
 Darby is not the same place it used to be, which is very sad."

 Too bad.
 But thanks for the info, Scott.